CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 Download the version of the AFP that corresponds to the version of Isabelle from the [downloads section](https://www.isa-afp.org/download.html).
 Note that downloading the wrong version may result in errors and warnings in the underlying proofs.

-Follow the instructions at [Referring to AFP Entries](https://www.isa-afp.org/using.html).
+Follow the instructions at [Referring to AFP Entries](https://www.isa-afp.org/using.html) ([download](https://www.isa-afp.org/download.html) and unpack AFP release, run `isabelle components -u path/to/afp/thys`).
 Note that for Windows, the command has to be entered in the cygwin terminal (`<isa install dir>/Cygwin-Terminal.bat`), and the path to the AFP installation has to be adapted to fit the cygwin scheme `/cygdrive/<drive letter>/path/to/afp/thys`.
-This is equivalent to adding the path manually to `$ISABELLE_HOME_USER/ROOTS`.
+The command `isabelle components -u ...` is equivalent to adding the path manually to `$ISABELLE_HOME_USER/ROOTS`.

 After setup, AFP entries can be accessed like standard libraries.